Ark Alexandra Academy: William Parker

 The house system was incorporated into the pastoral system for 2017-18 and 2018–19, and as a result, there were three Heads of Houses with responsibility for charity fundraising and house events as well as, the behaviour, attendance and tutor activities of students in their house.

 Ark Alexandra Academy

 Ark Alexandra maintains William Parker's Church of England distinctiveness and aims to preserve and build on the legacy of both William Parker and Helenswood.
 It has five houses including two from William Parker, however, the house system has yet to be embedded into the academy fully.
 The school has three values: Faith, Excellence and Kindness.

-Uniform

-There are currently three uniforms that are worn at Ark Alexandra Academy including at the William Parker campus.
-For Year 7s, the new Ark Alexandra Academy uniform is cumpolsory, however, for the other years, excluding the sixth form, they are free to wear either their old Ark Helenswood/Ark William Parker uniform or buy and wear the new uniform.
-The various uniforms are as follows: